- Pre Examination

 If needed, you will have an intravenous line inserted.
 Our staff will position you on a bed that will gently move through the scanner, stopping to scan relevant areas.
 You will be asked to remain perfectly still throughout each of the 4-5 separate scans for up to twenty minutes.
 If you have difficulty lying flat, or are uncomfortable in confined spaces, the MRI staff will assist and make you more comfortable.

 The Medical Radiation Technologist (MRT) or radiographer will talk to you via a two-way intercom during the scan and let you know what is happening throughout.
 You can talk to the MRT at any time, even during the scan if you need to.
 If you have any questions, please don’t hesitate to ask.
-The MRI machine makes a loud tapping noise while scanning (from the MRI coil movement).
-You will be able to listen to music during the scan so bring along a CD or choose to listen to your favourite radio station.
+The MRI machine makes a loud tapping noise while scanning (from the MRI coil movement) however you will be able to listen to music during the scan.

 You will be asked to change back into your clothes and your items will be returned to you.
 You will be monitored for 10 minutes.
 You may eat or drink after your scan.
 There are no known side effects from the magnetic field.

 Your scan will be interpreted by the radiologist and a report sent directly to your doctor who will discuss the results with you.